sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

  That these are the main names of the Indo-Iranians would appear from the fact that they, and they alone are used in the famous Boghaz Kui inscription of the 14th century B. C.

 **मित्रस्य इलानि, वरुणस्य इलानि,
-इन्द्र इलानि, नासत्यौ [अन्य](# "(i) Griswold—God Varuna in the Rig Veda, F. 29. (ii) Griswold-The Religion of the RigVeda,p.114. (iii) Bloomfield-Religion of the Veda,p.121.")। **
+इन्द्र इलानि, नासत्यौ अन्य[^4] Griswold—God Varuna in the Rig Veda, F. 29. (ii) Griswold-The Religion of the RigVeda,p.114. (iii) Bloomfield-Religion of the Veda,p.121.")। **

+[^4]: "(i

  Thus the worship of dual gods in the Veda is not an indication of polytheism.
 It merely points to the existence of two different sects in the Vedic church- one given to the Iconic and the other to the an-Iconic form of worship.

  It should, however, be noted that the three limbs of the sacrifice viz (1) the Priest, (2) Fire and (3) the Libation have also been sometimes euphemistically called 'God'.
 Priest is the 'Brihaspati' and the 'Brahmanaspati' is equal to God.
 And the libation (Soma) is nearly god, while fire in its three aspects (1) Sun-Surya, (2)Lighting- 'Parjanya ' and (3) Fire (Agni) is also said to be god.

- We would not thus miss the import of the Veda if we remember that Rudra is the supreme God of the Veda, and Indra (Vishnu) and Varuna (Medhas) are His two aspects incarnate and disincarnate.Jointly they were called either (1) [Mitra](# "Sometimes Indra is named, and the Varuna aspect is denoted by the word Mitra.
-At other times Varuna is named, and the Indra aspect is denoted by the word Mitra."), or (2) Aswin, according as their association was looked at from two different angles of vision.
+ We would not thus miss the import of the Veda if we remember that Rudra is the supreme God of the Veda, and Indra (Vishnu) and Varuna (Medhas) are His two aspects incarnate and disincarnate.Jointly they were called either (1) Mitra[^44], or (2) Aswin, according as their association was looked at from two different angles of vision.
 They might be thought of as forming One-in-Two, or Two-in-One.

+[^44]: "Sometimes Indra is named, and the Varuna aspect is denoted by the word Mitra.
+At other times Varuna is named, and the Indra aspect is denoted by the word Mitra."